Measuring Success: How to Track KPIs for Nonprofits

 This guide will help you understand how to choose the right KPIs for your organization, how to create a KPI dashboard, and how to use metrics to tell a story.

-How to Track Nonprofit KPIs with Keela
+How to Track Nonprofit KPIs using Keela

 Keela’s mission is to help nonprofit organizations create efficient strategies and have more impact.
 Our suite of intelligent reporting insights allows customers to have increased visibility into their organization’s financial health and have a detailed understanding of where they stand compared to similar organizations.